iqtree/iqtree.github.io/doc/Substitution-Models.md

 IQ-TREE supports a wide range of substitution models, including advanced partition and mixture models.
 This guide gives a detailed information of all available models.

+>NOTICE: If you do not know which model to use, simply run IQ-TREE with `-m TEST` option, which automatically determines best-fit model for your data.

 DNA models
 ----------